-COURSE OUTCOMES: After successful completion of this course, the students will be able to:
+COURSE OUTCOMES: After successful completion of course, students will be able to:

 - CO1.
-Apply the knowledge of light waves to interpret the concepts of Interference, Diffraction and Polarization. - CO2.
+Apply the knowledge of light waves to interpret the concepts of Interference, Diffraction and Polarization - CO2.
 Demonstrate the concepts of electromagnetic wave propagation in an Optical fibers. - CO3.
 Apply the basic knowledge of semiconductors to understand the functioning of various optoelectronic devices. - CO4.
 Demonstrate the basic knowledge of dielectric and magnetic properties to understand the various dielectric polarizations and magnetic materials. - CO5.
 Understand the concepts of superconductors and nanomaterials to familiarize their applications in relevant fields.

-UNIT-I: WAVE OPTICS
+DETAILED SYLLABUS: UNIT-I: WAVE OPTICS

-Interference: Principle of superposition - Interference of light - Theory of interference fringes - Conditions for sustained interference - Interference in thin films (reflected light) - Newton's rings - Determination of wavelength.
+UNIT-I: WAVE OPTICS (09 Periods) Interference: Principle of superposition - Interference of light - Theory of interference fringes - Conditions for sustained interference - Interference in thin films (reflected light) - Newton's rings - Determination of wavelength.